volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 * Does not add a new merge commit
 * Overwrites history by creating new commits for each commit in the original branch

-As it was mentioned earlier, one of the biggest benefits of using rebase strategy instead of merge - is a clean commit history.
+As mentioned earlier, one of the biggest advantages of using the rebase strategy instead of merge - is a clean commit history.

-The second big benefit is a linear commit history, as it can be seen on the bottom image, so its easier to read commit history with **git log**.
+The second major advantage is a linear commit history, as seen in the image above, so it is easier to read the commit history with **git log**.

-But you need to be careful when using rebase, as overwriting project history can break your collaboration workflow.
+But you need to be careful when using rebase, as overwriting the project history can break your collaboration workflow.

 Remember the **Golden Rule Of Rebasing** - never do it on **public branches**.